Paul1365972/Ilblu/README.md

 Creating and editing patches is explained in great detail over at [PaperMC](https://github.com/PaperMC/Paper/blob/master/CONTRIBUTING.md).

-*Side note: Rebasing will be one of your best friends when creating patches, be sure to understand it.*
+*Side note: Rebasing will be one of your best friends when creating patches, be sure to understand it well.*

 ## LICENSE